Ilsa the Wicked Warden

-Ilsa, the Wicked Warden (originally released as Greta: Haus Ohne Männer, and also known as Greta, the Mad Butcher, Ilsa: Absolute Power, and Wanda, the Wicked Warden) is a 1977 Canadian sexploitation film directed by Jess Franco, written by Ric Meyers, and starring Dyanne Thorne.
-The plot follows Greta, a warden at a psychiatric hospital for young women, and a girl who feigns illness in order to investigate the disappearance of her sister, a former patient.
+Ilsa the Wicked Warden (Greta – Haus ohne Manner) is a 1977 sexploitation women-in-prison film directed by Jess Franco, written by Ric Meyers, and starring Dyanne Thorne as Greta.
+The plot follows Greta, a warden at a psychiatric hospital for young women, and a girl portrayed by Tania Busselier, who feigns illness in order to investigate the disappearance of her sister, a former patient.

-Often considered the third installment in the Ilsa film series, The Wicked Warden was not initially produced with the intent of being as such, despite Thorne's starring role.
-The film contains scenes of graphic violence, which Meyers commented was "sicker" than its predecessor in its depictions.
-Meyers further opined that it had been shot at the same time as Franco's Barbed Wire Dolls due to the shared cast and film setting.
+Thorne was known during the 1970s and early 1980s for her role as Ilsa, in three women-in-prison films starting with Ilsa, She Wolf of the SS (1974).
+While she portrays a similar character to Ilsa in the film, it was originally released under unrelated titles and only received a title relating it to the series when released theatrically and on home video in the United States.
+Ilsa the Wicked Warden was lensed in Portugal and released in Germany, Switzerland and Canada in 1977.

+Thorne later said her role in the film made her lose her contract with Cinépix.
+Retrospective response to the film has left critics of exploitation cinema and home video releases to be mixed on whether the film was still shocking or not years after its release.

 Synopsis

-Greta (Dyanne Thorne) works as the warden in a psychiatric hospital for young women.
-Unbeknownst to her, her patient Abby is actually the sister of Rosa, one of the hospital's other patients.
+Greta works as the warden in a psychiatric hospital for young women.
+Unbeknownst to her, a patient, Abby is actually the sister of Rosa, one of the hospital's other patients.
 Abby has lied in order to get herself admitted so that she can find out what has become of her sister, and, hopefully, to rescue her.
 However, she is unaware that Greta uses the hospital's inmates to create pornography, often against their will.
 Abby finds herself at the mercy of Juanna, Greta's lover and leader of several of the hospital's inmates.
 Juanna tries hard to make Abby respond to her advances but, after she refuses, begins to exploit her.